Visiting Ewood Park

 Tickets for Blackburn Rovers home games generally go on sale one month before the fixture takes place at Ewood Park.

-Situated in the Blackburn End of the ground, Striker's is open three hours before any home game.
+Situated in the Blackburn End of the ground, Strikers' is open two hours before kick-off and that it is shut 15 minutes before kick-off.

 Entry is via the Blackburn End Reception and is available to children aged under 18 when accompanied by an adult with valid match tickets.

-There's an XBox and Nintendo Wii available, whilst hot and cold food and drinks are available.
+There's a GAME area available, where you can play Fifa with your friends, whilst hot and cold food and drinks are available.

 Striker's Family Lounge is open to children under 18 accompanied by an adult with valid match tickets.

-It opens 3 hours before kick-off and closes at the start of the game.
+It opens two hours before kick-off and closes 15 minutes before the start of the game.

 Entry is via the Blackburn End reception.